lf1-io/padl/docs/sources/README.rst.txt

 * A complex versioning problem is created in which each model may require a different version of this library.
 This means that models using different versions cannot be served side-by-side.
 * To import and use the correct pre- and post-processing is a laborious process when working interactively (as data scientists are accustomed to doing)
-* It is difficult to create exciting variants of a model based on slightly different pre and post-processing without first going through the steps to modify the library in a git branch or similar
+* It is difficult to create exciting variants of a model based on slightly different pre- and post-processing without first going through the steps to modify the library in a git branch or similar
 * There is no easy way to robustly save and inspect the results of "quick and dirty" experimentation in, for example, jupyter notebooks.
 This way of operating is a major workhorse of a data-scientists' daily routine.

 PADL Solutions